 East Hampshire

 § This page gives an overview of the East Hampshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ East Hampshire covers a largely rural landscape of rolling hills, villages, and historic towns.
 Petersfield, nestled within the South Downs National Park, is the main centre, with a market square, lake, and access to the surrounding countryside.
 Alton adds heritage with links to Jane Austen at nearby Chawton, while villages across the district feature traditional cottages and churches.
 The South Downs Way runs through, providing walking and cycling trails, while woodland, rivers, and farmland define its varied terrain.

-The administrative boundary of East Hampshire can be viewed on OpenStreetMap: District Boundary of East Hampshire.
+The administrative boundary of East Hampshire can also be viewed on OpenStreetMap: District Boundary of East Hampshire.

 Key Facts about East Hampshire